Current risk situation

 1. Legal uncertainties

-Various domestic or foreign restrictions might prevent Flughafen Zürich AG from fully utilising its infrastructure or cause it to incur additional capital expenditure and costs or generate less revenue.
+Various domestic or foreign restrictions might prevent Flughafen Zürich AG from fully utilising its infrastructure, or cause it to incur additional capital expenditures and costs, or generate less revenue.
 These restrictions include the following:

 1.2 REGULATION GOVERNING THE USE OF SOUTH GERMAN AIRSPACE

 The use of south German airspace is presently regulated by an implementing regulation (DVO) issued unilaterally by Germany.
-On 4 September 2012, the then Swiss Federal Councillor Doris Leuthard and the then German Transport Minister Peter Ramsauer signed the new aviation treaty.
-The treaty must be ratified by both countries.
-The two chambers of Switzerland’s Parliament have already approved the treaty, but in Germany ratification was halted, and no date has yet been set for ratification there.
-Germany could also unilaterally change the implementing regulation (DVO), which could lead to additional capacity restrictions for Zurich Airport.
+On 4 September 2012, the then Swiss Federal Councillor Doris Leuthard and the German Transport Minister at the time Peter Ramsauer signed an aviation treaty.
+This treaty must be ratified by both countries.
+The two chambers of Switzerlandʼs Parliament have already approved the treaty, but in Germany ratification was halted, and no date has yet been set for ratification there.
+Germany could also unilaterally change the implementing regulation (DVO), which would lead to additional capacity restrictions for Zurich Airport.

 1.3 INVESTMENTS TO REDUCE OPERATIONAL COMPLEXITY

-The runway and taxiway layout, the departure and approach routes and a number of operational regulations at Zurich Airport have developed historically and are the product of many political compromises.
-The operational complexity of the overall system is therefore considerable.
-After an incident involving two departing aircraft at the runway intersection, in 2012 Flughafen Zürich AG, Skyguide, Swiss and the Swiss Air Force prepared a comprehensive risk report with the assistance of the Federal Office of Civil Aviation (FOCA) and the Department of the Environment, Transport, Energy and Communications (DETEC).
+The complexity of the runway and taxiway layout, of the departure and approach routes, and of the various operational regulations at Zurich Airport is considerable.
+Following an incident involving two departing aircraft at the runway intersection, in 2012 Flughafen Zürich AG, Skyguide, Swiss International Air Lines and the Swiss Air Force prepared a comprehensive risk report with the assistance of the Federal Office of Civil Aviation (FOCA) and the Department of the Environment, Transport, Energy and Communications (DETEC).
 It proposed a number of measures aimed at improving safety.
 Some of these measures have since been implemented or are in the process of being implemented, while others are pending approval by the Federal government.
-Without implementing these additional measures to improve safety, there is a risk of further capacity restrictions which would consequently have a negative impact on business development.
+Without implementing these additional measures to improve safety, there is a risk of capacity restrictions which would consequently have a negative impact on business growth.